LC271828/AI-PROJECT_Fog/scripts/README.md

 This folder contains:
 - Dev environment helpers
 - A config-driven workflow for creating and maintaining GitHub Issues
+- Note: Demo entry points have moved to `examples/`.
+The old `scripts/demo_*` wrappers have been removed.

 ## Files
 - `setup.ps1` — Creates `.venv` and installs dependencies (optional `-WithGUI` adds pygame).